Interstate 94: Montana

-I-94 begins at Billings and travels northeastward toward Glendive before exiting the state to the east.
-I-94 links seven counties, which are Yellowstone, Treasure, Rosebud, Custer, Prairie, Dawson, and Wibaux counties and passes near or through Miles City and Glendive while connecting with I-90 in Billings.
+I-94 begins at Billings and travels northeastward toward Miles City and Glendive before exiting the state to the east.
+I-94 links seven counties, which are Yellowstone, Treasure, Rosebud, Custer, Prairie, Dawson, and Wibaux counties and passes near or through Forsyth, Miles City and Glendive while connecting with I-90 in Billings.
 The highway is notable for following the Yellowstone River from Billings through Glendive.
 Beyond the western terminus of I-94, I-90 connects westbound I-94 travelers to points west such as Butte; Missoula; Coeur d'Alene, Idaho; Spokane, Washington; and Seattle, Washington.

 North Dakota

 The route enters at Beach and passes through the Badlands near Medora (near the Theodore Roosevelt National Park South Unit).
-Further east, I-94 provides access to the North Unit of Theodore Roosevelt National Park, then passes through the cities of Dickinson, Mandan, Bismarck, Jamestown, and Valley City on the way to West Fargo and Fargo, where it leaves the state and crosses into Minnesota.
+Further east, at Belfield and US 85, I-94 provides access to the North Unit of Theodore Roosevelt National Park, then passes through the cities of Dickinson, Mandan, Bismarck, Jamestown, and Valley City on the way to West Fargo and Fargo, where it leaves the state and crosses into Minnesota.
 Throughout the state, the route generally travels relatively straight east and west following both the railroad route and the former route of US Route 10 (US 10, called "The Old Red Trail") where its western terminus is at exit 343 in West Fargo.

-The highway intersects with the Enchanted Highway 11 mi east of Dickinson at exit 72.
+The highway intersects with the Enchanted Highway 11 mi east of Dickinson at exit 72 near Gladstone.
+At Richardton, it passes near the historic Assumption Abbey.
 At New Salem, it passes Salem Sue, a 38 ft sculpture of a Holstein cow and is clearly visible from I-94 on the south side of the road.
 A drive up the road to Sue will take visitors to a vantage point where they can see a panoramic landscape for many miles.
 Between Mandan and Bismarck, I-94 crosses the Missouri River with a view of the Northern Pacific/BNSF Railway Bridge on the south side of the road.
 At Steele, it passes the world's largest sculpture of a sandhill crane (named Sandy), which is 40 ft tall and visible from I-94 on the south side of the road, just to the east of exit 200.
 At Jamestown, it passes the world's largest sculpture of the buffalo (actually bison) named "Dakota Thunder", which is 28 ft tall and is visible from I-94 on the north side of the road.
-US 52 is concurrent with I-94 from Jamestown to the Minnesota state line. approximately milemarker 275 on the westbound lanes between Jamestown and Valley City, there is a small green sign marking the Laurentian Divide, which marks a continental divide where rivers south of the divide drain into the Gulf of Mexico, while the rivers north flow into the Arctic Ocean.
-The highway reaches Fargo, before the Red River.
+US 52 is concurrent with I-94 from Jamestown to the Minnesota state line.
+At approximately mile marker 275 on the westbound lanes between Jamestown and Valley City, there is a small green sign marking the Laurentian Divide, which marks a continental divide where rivers south of the divide drain into the Gulf of Mexico, while the rivers north flow into the Arctic Ocean.
+The highway reaches West Fargo and Fargo, before the Red River.